 The Muslim Association of Canada are hosting a Our London Family Gym Dedication on Saturday, June 4, 2022 from 12 noon to 2:00 p.m.
 All are welcome to attend this event which takes place at 1175 Hyde Park Road, Unit #9.

 Our London Family March

 Organized by the Youth Coalition Combatting Islamophobia (YCCI), the Our London Family March will take place on June 5, 2022 at 1:00 p.m. starting at the Oakridge Secondary School and will end at the London Muslim Mosque at approximately 5:00 p.m.
-Welcoming remarks will start at 2:00 p.m.
+Program will start at 1:30 p.m.
 For more information on this event, please reach out to the YCCI at email@example.com.
 The Oakridge Secondary School is located at 1040 Oxford Street West.
 The London Muslim Mosque is located at 151 Oxford Street West.
 All are welcome to attend this event.